jmew/selenium-bootcamp/README.md

 It will wait for the element to be visible.
 And if it cannot find the element, it will print a nice error explaining which element could not be found.

+#####Challenge

+Try to create a test that runs a google search for "Google" and checks if the first result is google.ca

-#Espresso Intermediate.
+#Selenium Intermediate.
 Page Objects.

-## Task #5 Understanding Page Objects
+## Task #6 Understanding Page Objects

 ##### Useful  material and links: